-We arrive at Episode 2 – the long voyage across the Atlantic officially begins, and it gets a truly epic treatment.
-These early episodes journeying across the ocean are absolutely integral to the story.
+We arrive at Episode 2 – the long voyage across the Atlantic officially begins.
+These early episodes journeying across the ocean are integral to the story.
 As often happens with long stories, people tend to overlook the early episodes/chapters: sometimes they are seen to be superfluous to the main story.

 I’ve discussed the importance of the early chapters in the Lord of the Rings, early chapters which tend to receive similar complaints!
 And the Mysterious Cities of Gold, an example of visual storytelling, elicits similar treatment – even ardent fans have commented that things don’t really get going until the protagonists reach the New World.
 Perhaps that’s true in terms of the plot, after all it’s hard to move that on since they’re stuck on a ship for months and months; but in terms of characterisation, and the development of relationships, these episodes are critical – without them you would lose a great deal of context and meaning in the rest of the tale.
-In my previous recap I said this would be a one-parter, but there was lots to say so I decided to go for another 2-parter!
+There is a lot to say with this episode so I decided to go for another 2-parter.
 This post is about the creation of a believable self-consistent universe, (what Tolkien described as the ‘Secondary World’), and the role of Enchantment in story-telling.
 The next part on episode 2 will look at the meaty stuff on plot, character development and character relationships.

 Historical and Geographical Realism – the Believable Universe